enriquemondragon/brain-ncdnv-chd/README.md

 ### Requirements

 Deep learning models are implemented in `Python` and their corresponding usage and requirements can be seen in their repositories.
-WGNCA nad GO enrichment analysis were carried out in `R`.
+WGCNA and GO enrichment analysis were carried out in `R`.
 All scripts were executed on `Linux (Ubuntu 20.04.1)`.